ADRA Colombia delivers food baskets to Awaliba and Guacoyo indigenous reserves in the Meta department

 [Photograph: ADRA Colombia]

-The commitment of the Adventist Church and ADRA Colombia to indigenous communities continues to grow, with the intention of expanding the message of love and hope to more people, overcoming cultural and linguistic barriers to provide a lasting impact on the lives of those who need it most.
+The commitment of the Adventist Church and ADRA Colombia to indigenous communities continues to grow, with the intention of expanding the message of love and hope to more people, overcoming cultural and linguistic barriers to make a lasting impact on the lives of those who need it most.